lunaflight/courserekt/src/history/coursereg_history/README.md

 - Faculty, Department, Code, Title, Class,
 - Vacancy, Demand,
-- Successful (Main), Successful (Reserve)
+- Successful_Main, Successful_Reserve
-- Quota Exceeded, Timetable Clashes, Workload Exceeded, Others.
+- Quota_Exceeded, Timetable_Clashes, Workload_Exceeded, Others.

 We remove all table headers from the data, corresponding to `_is_header_row()` in `clean_csvs.py`.